 Before grafting, cut off water for several days.
 Cut the branch flat several times.
 Each time, see the latex oozing out.
-If we graft on when there's still too much sap, chances of rot are higher.
+If we graft the scion on when there's still too much sap, chances of rot are higher.
 When the there's almost no sap flowing out anymore, you can stop there.

 Place the little piece onto the freshly cut rootstock.
 Remember the direction so the scion won't be placed upside down.
 Do as quickly as possible to prevent contamination.
 People place the scion in the center where the 2 circles touch.